peteroupc/peteroupc.github.io/bernoulli.md

 5. Generate 2*_t_ unbiased random bits, and return 0 if there are more zeros than ones generated this way or more ones than zeros.
 (Note that this condition can be checked even before all the bits are generated this way.)
 Do this step two more times.
 6. Return 1.

-For a sketch of how this algorithm is derived, see the appendix
+For a sketch of how this algorithm is derived, see the appendix.

 <a id=a___b___x___y></a>
 #### (_a_/_b_)<sup>_x_/_y_</sup>